electricbookworks/electric-book/index.md

 ### Open-source software

 The template is [open-source software](https://github.com/electricbookworks/electric-book), so you never have to worry about being locked out of your own books, or finding yourself at the mercy of one vendor's pricing.
-You can even change your copy of the software as needed.
+You can change anything about the Electric Book software yourself, as needed.

 Note that the template does use the excellent [PrinceXML](https://www.princexml.com/) for PDF output.
 Prince is not open-source, and is available as a free trial.
-We are [working on open alternatives](https://github.com/electricbookworks/electric-book/issues/382).
+We are [working on providing open-source alternatives](https://github.com/electricbookworks/electric-book/issues/382).

 ## Technical advantages